barondra/AHMDB/README.md

-# AHMDB
-Anomalous Human Motion DataBase (AHMDB)
+# Anomalous Human Motion DataBase (AHMDB)

-This is compilation of videos namely AHMDB as used in our experiments of our paper [?]
+This is GitHub repository to store compilation of videos, namely AHMDB, as used in the experiments of our paper [?].
+If you use this dataset, please cite the related paper.

+More details will be added soon..